mhobro/DM2518-Project/README.md

 (yo might not be needed, since the project is already generated, but yeoman can still be used to generate angular components)

+Run this to install all the dependencies of the project.

+	npm install

 Cordova plugins that might be missing:

 	cordova plugin add cordova-plugin-ionic-keyboard